-- I Want Them Alive: Thrawn orders his men to take the rebel leaders prisoners as per Tarkin's orders, but only if doing so is practical under the circumstances.
+- Thrawn orders his men to take the rebel leaders prisoners as per Tarkin's orders, but only if doing so is practical under the circumstances.
 He's more than willing to kill all of them if they won't surrender.
 It's very similar to his Legends counterpart ordering captives be taken alive "if possible.
 If not — I will understand."

-- Men of Sherwood: Fenn Rau and his squadron of Fang Fighters did a much better job of holding off the TIE fighters than the Rebel Alliance's fighters, and did so without suffering any casualties.
+- Men of Sherwood: Fenn Rau and his squadron of Fang Fighters do a much better job of holding off the TIE fighters than the Rebel Alliance's fighters, and do so without suffering any casualties.

 - Near-Villain Victory: At the climax, Thrawn and his Death Troopers manage to corner the Ghost crew and General Dodonna as they try to flee the base, and Ezra's attack on the Interdictor has stalled.
 Then the Bendu makes an appearance.

-- Nice Job Fixing It, Villain!: If Thrawn had been left to his own devices, he would have just bombarded Chopper Base from orbit until the shield failed and the rebels all died.
-However, Tarkin ordered him to capture the rebel leaders — which led to our heroes getting the chance to escape with their lives.
+- Nice Job Fixing It, Villain: If Thrawn had been left to his own devices, he would have just bombarded Chopper Base from orbit until the shield failed and the rebels all died.
+However, Tarkin orders him to capture the rebel leaders — which leads to our heroes getting the chance to escape with their lives.